boneframework/.github/profile/README.md

 Almost every app needs secure user login functionaslity.
 With Bone Native, you can have a ready-to-rock smartphone app with user registration taken care of.
 The Backend API is secured via OAuth2, the same secure login system used by Facebook, X, Google, and others.

+## Installer
+Our installer script is the fastest way to get a fully preconfigured and functioning server, API, and native app ready for development. see [here](https://github.com/boneframework/installer)

 ## Docker Based Lamp Stack 🐳
 - Apache site with SSL vertificate
 - PHP with Composer and lots of extensions installed